-Second Corinthians can be divided into three key sections, Paul’s explanation and defense of his ministry (chapters 1-7), a petition for generous christian giving for the Saints (chapters 8-9), and a reassertion of Paul’s authority (chapters 10-13).
+Second Corinthians can be divided into three key sections, Paul’s explanation and defense of his ministry (chapters 1-7), a petition for generous giving (chapters 8-9), and a reassertion of Paul’s authority (chapters 10-13).
 Paul spends much of 2 Corinthians simply defending his apostolic ministry, and indeed, this is in many ways the letter’s central theme.

 Let us briefly consider these three major sections of 2 Corinthians, turning our attention to some of the notable key verses and passages from each.

 Paul’s Explanation and Defense of His Ministry (chapters 1-7)